My name is rap… and I’m a fun game… that helps your kids… see that they’re the same!

 Songs from particular decades

 Split participants into small groups

-Each participant should speak and provide input.
+Each participant should have the opportunity to speak and provide input

 The goal is to determine a master Top 10 List by voting on each others’ choices

 Staff posts each group’s #1-10 list on a whiteboard so everyone can see the options